 - Wash your hands often.
 Carry hand sanitizer for times when you cannot wash your hands.

-- Get all of your recommended vaccines, including a flu shot every year.
+- Get all of your recommended vaccines, including pneumococcal, influenza (flu), respiratory syncytial virus (RSV) and COVID-19 vaccines.

 - Keep air pollutants, such as fireplace smoke and dust, out of your home.